Litchi Waypoint Mission to DJI Fly Hyperlapse Mission Converter Instructions BETA!!! Litchi Mission Utilities Logo

 • It is unclear which DJI drones support this hyperlapse format.
 I know the newer drones such as the Mavic 3/4 series, the Air 3 series, and the Mini 4/5 Pro do.
 If you successfully use this utility for other drones, please let me know.

-• The altitude of DJI Fly hyperlapse missions has been found to be inconsistent for some.
-For reasons that remain unclear, saved hyperlapse waypoint missions will sometimes fly at an altitude different from their originally intended height.
+• Important: The altitude of DJI Fly hyperlapse missions has been found to be inconsistent.
+For reasons that remain unclear, saved hyperlapse waypoint missions will sometimes/often fly at an altitude different (usually higher) from their originally intended height.
 This issue has been reported by multiple users, yet DJI has not formally acknowledged it.
 As a result, caution is strongly advised when re-flying saved hyperlapse missions, including those generated with this utility.
 More information is available.

 • It has been reported that when the hyperlapse mission is executed, a duplicate hyperlaps mission is created.
 I have not experienced this so it is unclear what may have caused that.